 PALETTE

-- BEGINNERS: There are a lot of options, and no right or wrong one.
+- I use a porcelain Quiller palette, and the circular layout of pigments helped me to learn color theory.
+There are a lot of other options, and no right or wrong one.
 Plastic and enamel ones are lightweight but stain.
 Porcelain does not stain, but is heavy.
-A good folding palette that I use for classes is the 18-well Mijello plastic palette.
-The plastic will stain, so designate each mixing area to a different color family (ex. yellows, reds, blues, greens).
+A good folding palette is the 18-well Mijello plastic palette.
+The plastic will stain, but each mixing area can be designated for a different color family (ex. yellows, reds, blues, greens).

 PAINT

 - PURCHASING NOTES: Buy artist-grade paint.
-It has better lightfastness an higher pigment loads than student-grade paint.
-Use paints with high lightfastness ratings (I or II).
-Some paints such as Aureolin PY40 turn brown over time.
-Others such as all Opera pink colors greatly fade.
+This is more important than the brand.
+It has better lightfastness and higher pigment loads than student-grade paint.
+Look for paints with high lightfastness ratings (I or II).
 I also strongly recommend using pigment codes to identify colors rather than their names since the same name might be used by different manufacturers, but for different colors.
 For example, Winsor & Newton's "quinacridone magenta" is pigment code PR122, whereas Daniel Smith's "quinacridone magenta" is the much darker PR202.
 A relatively inexpensive way to test out colors from many brands is to order their sample dot cards.

 - CLASS PALETTES have the following DaVinci colors: Perylene Maroon PR179 (earth red), Burnt Sienna Deep PR101 (earth orange), Raw Sienna Deep PY42 (earth yellow), Arylide Yellow FGL PY97 (cool yellow), Arylide Yellow Deep PY65 (warm yellow), Benzimida Orange PO62 (orange), Rose More PV19/PR188 (warm red), Permanent Rose Quinacridone PV19 (cool red), Alizarin Crimson Quinacridone PV19 (crimson), Quinacridone Violet PV19 (magenta), Ultramarine Violet PV15 (violet), Ultramarine Blue PB29 (warm blue), Cobalt Blue PB28 (middle blue), Cerulean Blue Hue PB15/PW6 (cool blue), Cobalt Turquoise PB36 (turquoise), Phthalo Green PG7 (cool green), Sap Green PG7/PY42 (warm green), and Indigo PB27/PV19 (dark blue).

-- MY COLORS: I view my palette as a color library that I can pick and choose from depending on what I am creating.
+- MY STUDIO PALETTE: I view my palette as a color library that I can pick and choose from depending on what I am creating.
 Some hues are very similar, but they possess different characteristics.
+I typically select 3-8 of the below colors for a painting.
 They are mostly transparent, and they allow me to mix almost any color.
 The brand is Winsor & Newton unless otherwise stated.
-I use all of them, but the ones in bold are my mainstays.
+I use all of them, but the ones in bold are the ones I use most often.

 YELLOWS & ORANGES